 How to Stop Complaining and Claim an Attitude of Gratitude

-Well, as disgusted with me as I was, I continued for a couple of weeks.
+Well, as disgusted with myself as I was, I continued for a couple of weeks.
 Some days pride set in, and I felt pretty self-assured.
-Then the next day, God would allow as it seemed extra little annoyances.
+Then the next day, God would allow it as it seemed extra little annoyances.
 He has a sense of humor.

 Eventually, I began to complain less and less.
 The rubber bands came off, and something amusing began to happen.
 If I found myself not grumbling at all, I began to replace it with a gratitude statement.

 Why is there always so much laundry in this house?